P. S. Kumaraswamy Raja: Political and social work

 The lives and writings of Annie Besant and Satyamurthy had great influence on his mind and character in his formative years.
 It was in 1919 that he met Mahatma Gandhi for the first time and started following with great interest the events in Gandhi's life.
 Gandhi's epic struggle in South Africa, the founding of the Ashram in Ahmedabad and the Champaran struggle made a profound impression on him and the utter simplicity of Mahatma's life also evoked his unbounded admiration.

 In 1932, he was arrested for disobeying the unjust laws.
 Thus Rajapalayam gained a distinct place in political map, the credit went to Raja's lead.
 In 1934, Raja won central legislature for constituency comprising Tirunelveli, Madurai & Ramanathapuram.
 At the age of 39, he entered the Assembly as M.L.A in C. Rajagopalachari ministry successfully contesting the 1937 election.

-He was elected as the leader of Madras Legislature Congress Party in 1939 defeating Dr. P. Subbaroyan by 105 to 89 in March 31, 1949 and took oath as the Premier (Chief Minister) of Tamil Nadu on April 6, 1949.
-Prior to becoming the Chief Minister he served as a cabinet minister under Mr. Prakasam formed in April 1946.
+He was elected as the leader of Madras Legislature Congress Party in 1939 defeating Dr. P. Subbaroyan by 105 to 89 in March 31, 1949 and took oath as the Premier (Prime Minister) of Madras Province on April 6, 1949.
+Prior to becoming the prime minister he served as a cabinet minister under Tanguturi Prakasam formed in April 1946.
 He also served as the Governor of Orissa from 1954 to 1956.